How to Arrange Living Room Furniture for Better Flow

 Smart Ways to Add Extra Seating Without Overcrowding

-• Use lightweight ottomans or benches that tuck away easily for a flexible layout.
+- Use lightweight ottomans or benches that tuck under tables or against walls.

-• Layer smaller options like poufs or stools for added spots without visual clutter.
+- Layer poufs or stools for casual seating that does not create visual clutter.

 How to Define Zones With Thoughtful Furniture Placement